 There is usually an 8 week period where the housing association can solely market your shared ownership property to find a prospective buyer.
-If after this period they have been unsuccessful then you are free to market it via other means.
+If after this period they have been unsuccessful in selling your shared ownership property then you are free to market it via other means.
 However, do bear in mind that there will be costs associated with this approach.

 3. Find out how much the valuation fee will be for selling shared ownership

 4. Organise for photographs to be taken when selling shared ownership property

-Some housing associations may even allow short videos of your property.
+Some housing associations may even allow short videos of your shared ownership property.
 If they do, take advantage of that, but as with photographs make sure your home is spotless as that will be reflected in any footage you take.

-Your housing provider will work on text to accompany the photographs that will go with your property advert.
+Your housing provider will work on text to accompany the photographs that will go with your shared ownership property advert.
 See if you can take a look at it before it is published to make sure it is selling your shared ownership home in the best possible way!

-6. Get an Energy Performance Certificate (EPC) if you don’t have one already
+6. Get an EPC for your shared ownership property if you don’t have one already

 It is worth checking the EPC register if you do not have the paperwork to see if there is an up to date EPC available for your property.
 If there isn’t, you will need to get one in place.